Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/05-aie_tx_chain_tutorial/README.md

 In the AI Engine application, the PLIOs specify a PL frequency of 500 MHz so that the AI Engine compiler can compile the PL kernels, and clock sources can be generated to run simulation.
 Note that Boundary Layer Interface (BLI) registers are automatically instantiated when the PL frequency in the AI Engine application is greater than 125 MHz (one eighth of the AI Engine frequency of 1 GHz) and are inserted between the AI Engine and PL to prevent data loss.

 The frequency requirements for implementing the design are also specified in the Makefile.
 The requirements instruct the Vivado design tools to instantiate a clocking wizard to generate the required frequencies.
-For the PCCFR and WCFR PL kernels, the `--hls.clock` option can be used in the Vitis compiler when compiling HLS C/C++ into Xilinx object (XO) files.
+For the PC-CFR and WCFR PL kernels, the `--hls.clock` option can be used in the Vitis compiler when compiling HLS C/C++ into Xilinx object (XO) files.
 The option `--clock.freqHz` specifies a clock frequency and assigns it to the specified kernels and their clock pins.
 In addition, this design also specifies the option `-clock.defaultTolerance` which defines the uncertainty of the clock frequency.
 This is done to help the clocking wizard to generate a clock frequency within a certain tolerance.

 </details>